Getting started

 ax read <id> | --run R |

-Read a session's turns from the parsed transcript, never a scraped screen. --follow blocks and streams one NDJSON event per turn boundary. --run multiplexes a whole run into one stream, so a loop blocks on the next event instead of polling. |
+Read a session's turns from the parsed transcript, never a scraped screen. --follow blocks and streams one NDJSON event per turn boundary. --run multiplexes a whole run into one stream; add --active --from-now --exclude ID to watch only live workers from this point forward and skip the coordinator's own progress turns. |

 ax send <id> "text" |